$0.25 and 15 Minute Stovetop Grilled Corn

 Cost per serving (~4 servings) ~ $0.25

 Corn is another example of a food I had crossed off my diet for no good reason.
 Why did I do it?
 Because it was a carb.
 That’s it.
-I simplified a complex, delicious food that has been a staple food of humans for generations down to one word.
+I simplified a complex, delicious food that has been a staple for generations down to one word.
 Carb.
 I cook unprocessed food with minimal natural sweetener.
 I cook and eat whole food and exercise moderation.
 This way of cooking and eating does not involve watching carbs and count calories.

 Therefore, I now eat and enjoy corn when it’s in season!
 I provide my body the complex mixture of nutrients, my mouth the joy that comes from each bite and my wallet the cost savings of 4 ears for $1 (or sometimes even 10 ears for $1!).
 Take a look at the whole food you’re not eating and ask yourself why?
 It may be time to add them back into your life!